saascipes/kubernetes-job-runner/README.md

 # SaaSGlue Kubernetes Job Runner
-Includes code and artifacts required to run two sample applications as scheduled jobs in Kubernetes with SaaSGlue.
+SaaSGlue is a powerful and versatile Scheduling and Automation service that can be used among other things to schedule jobs in Kubernetes.
+This repo includes code and artifacts required to run two sample applications as scheduled jobs in Kubernetes with SaaSGlue.
 <br />

 ## Prerequisites